Text update 10/6/2022: we have changed Question 1 by adding Subcontractors to the text to make it clearer.

 Question 2.
 Need or challenge

-What is the transport need, technological challenge or market opportunity behind your project?
+What is the business need, technological challenge or market opportunity behind your innovation?

-- the transport need, technological challenge or market opportunity
+- the business need, technological challenge or market opportunity

-- the wider economic, social, environmental, cultural or political challenges which are influential in creating the opportunity, using our Horizons tool if appropriate
+- the wider economic, social, environmental, cultural or political challenges which are influential in creating the opportunity, such as incoming regulations, using our Horizons tool if appropriate

 Question 3.
 Approach and innovation